 PCT EXPLANATION BREAKOUTLAYOUT.
 The PCT is a complex subject are that requires more than one page of explanation.
 The PCT discussion is on 5 web pages:

 PATENT COOPERATION TREATY (PCT)What is the PCT?
-The Patent Cooperation Treaty or PCT is a multilateral treaty that was concluded in Washington in 1970 and entered into force in 1978 with most of the nations in the industrialized world (148 nations as of 01-APR-2014, see map at right).
+The Patent Cooperation Treaty or PCT is a multilateral treaty that was concluded in Washington in 1970 and entered into force in 1978 with most of the nations in the industrialized world (148 nations as of 01-JUL-2014, see map at right).
 It is administered by the International Bureau of the World Intellectual Property Organization (WIPO), whose headquarters is in Geneva (Switzerland).
 PCT international applications do not result in issuance of “international patents” and the International Bureau (IB) does not grant patents.
 The decision on whether to confer patent rights remains in the hands of the national and/or regional patent offices, and the patent rights are limited to the jurisdiction of the patent granting authority.

 WHY FILE A PCT APPLICATION AT ALLWhat are the Benefits of the PCT Process?
 By the single act of filing an international application with a single patent office (i.e. Receiving Office), it is possible to have a right to later file (up to 30 or 31 months later) a national patent application in as many of the countries or regions that are part of the PCT system as the applicant wishes to seek patent protection.